 The first ‘World Malaria Day’ was observed on 25 April, 2008 led by the World Health Organisation (WHO) and many governments all over the world.
-The theme for the 2018 World Malaria Day is ‘Ready to beat malaria’.
+The theme for the 2019 World Malaria Day is ‘Zero malaria starts with me’.

 - The ‘Africa Malaria Day’ used to be observed on 25 April from 2011.
 The World Malaria Day evolved from this observance in order to emphasise the global health impact of this dreaded disease.